Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Why Federated Learning for IoT?

-The privacy-preserving, collaborative, and distributed nature of FL brings a number of key advantages for IoT applications (Figure~\ref{fed-advantages}) as follows: \begin{itemize} \item \textit{Preserving the Privacy of User Data}: In an ideal FL scenario, each IoT device in the system would learn nothing more than the information needed to play their role.
-The raw data never leaves the devices during the process and only the updates of the model will be sent to the central server, which minimizes the risk of personal data leakage.

-\item \textit{Improving Model Performance}: Due to device constraint, single IoT devices may not have sufficient data to learn a high-quality model by itself.
-Under the FL framework, all the IoT devices can collaboratively train a high-quality model such that each participant could benefit from learning data collected by others beyond its own data.
-Thus, FL is an effective mechanism to enhance the model performance that each individual device cannot achieve by itself.

-\item \textit{Flexible Scalability}: The distributed nature of FL is able to leverage the constrained computation resources located at multiple IoT devices across different geographical locations in a parallel manner.
+The distributed, collaborative, and privacy-preserving characteristics of FL bring a number of key advantages for IoT applications (Figure~\ref{fed-advantages}) as follows: \begin{itemize} \item \textbf{Preserving the Privacy of User Data}: In an ideal FL scenario, each IoT device in the system would learn nothing more than the information needed to play its role.
+The raw data never leaves the devices during the federated training process, and only the updates of the model are sent to the central server, which minimizes the risk of personal data leakage. \item \textbf{Improving Model Performance}: Due to device constraints, a single IoT device may not have sufficient data to learn a high-quality model by itself.
+Under the FL framework, all the IoT devices can collaboratively train a high-quality model such that each participant could benefit from learning data collected by others beyond its own data but without probing others' private information.
+Moreover, as the FL could update the local model periodically, the edge device could always update its model in a time-varying manner.
+Thus, FL is an effective mechanism to enhance the model performance that each individual device cannot achieve by itself. \item \textbf{Flexible Scalability}: The distributed nature of FL is able to leverage the constrained computation resources located at multiple IoT devices across different geographical locations in a parallel manner.
+As edge device hardware capability is increasing, the data size of each individual becomes huge, and centralizing all data to the server either wastes the computing resource at the edge or brings pressure for wireless communication network, which become an obstacle for the network scalability.
 By attracting more devices to join the framework, FL enhances the scalability of IoT networks without adding an extra burden on a centralized server due to its distributed learning nature.
-In addition, within the FL framework, there is no need for the expansive transmission of the raw IoT-collected data.
-Instead, the communication to the server will mainly be focused on the model updates, which also increases the scalability with regard to communication costs, especially for the low bandwidth IoT networks. \end{itemize}
+In addition, within the FL framework, there is no need for the expansive transmission of raw IoT-collected data, which also increases the scalability with regard to communication costs, especially for the low bandwidth IoT networks.